 Many of the symptoms of anxiety cause further anxiety.
-The cyclical nature of anxiety is one of the reasons that anxiety can be hard to treat without some type of outside intervention.
-You experience anxiety, then you experience very frightening symptoms, and then you experience anxiety over those symptoms.
+The cyclical nature of anxiety is one of the reasons that this disorder can be hard to treat without some type of outside intervention.
+You experience anxiety, then you experience very frightening symptoms, and then you experience more anxiety over those symptoms.

 This is the case with anxiety and heartburn.
 Heartburn, also known as acid reflux, can cause numerous symptoms that may lead to significant anxiety, especially if you are prone to health anxiety or panic attacks.